Hey everyone, and welcome to PT Pioneer.

 If you want to optimize your chances, I suggest you aim for

-Canada does, however, have the drawback of severely underregulating its fitness professionals.
+However, Canada has the drawback of severely underregulating its fitness professionals.
 This means the market is likely saturated due to the low entry barrier.